Indas: Education

 Indas Mahavidyalaya is a coeducational institution affiliated to the University of Bankura.
 It was established in 2006 and offers courses in arts and science.
-Now Indas Mahavidyalaya is affiliated to Bankura University from the year 2017-2018 educational year.
+Now Indas Mahavidyalaya is affiliated to Bankura University from the year 2017-2026 educational year.

 Indas High School is a Bengali medium boys school established in 1893.
 It is a higher secondary school (classes 6 to 12).
 It is a government school.

 Indas Girls High School is a Bengali medium higher secondary school (classes 6 - 12) for girls, established in 1956.
 It is a government school.
 It has 9 class rooms, 19 teachers and 10 computers.

+Dakshin Damodar Academy is an English medium CBSE-affiliated school from class 1 to 5.
+It is a private school.

 Culture

 David J. McCutchion mentions the Radha Damodara temple of the Sarkar family as a navaratna temple with terracotta façade built in 1796.